 You, as the owner, shall not be charged for diagnostic labor which leads to the determination that a warranted part is defective.
-However, if you claim warranty for a component and the machine is tested as non-defective, Stihl will charge you for the cost of the emission test.

-Mechanical diagnostic work is performed at an authorized Stihl servicing dealer.
-Emission test may be performed either at Stihl or at any independent test laboratory.
+However, if you claim warranty for a component and the machine is tested as non-defective, STIHL Incorporated will charge you for the cost of the emission test.
+Mechanical diagnostic work will be performed at an authorized STIHL servicing dealer.
+Emission test may be performed either at STIHL Incorporated or at any independent test laboratory.